constantin-zackl/DataR/README.md

 ## What is Principal Component Analysis

 The gene expression of organisms is a very complex system.
 Changes in the conditions result in changes of a variety of genes correlated positive or negative.
 Therefore, a lot of information gain is made by looking at several genes at the same time.
-While the gene expression of cells depends on thousands Genes (***multidimensional data***) only up to three dimensions of the data could be visualised at the same time.
+While the gene expression of cells depends of thousands of genes (***multidimensional data***) only up to three dimensions of the data could be visualised at the same time.

 In this case we will use the dimension reduction method Principal Component analysis to reduce the amount of dimensions of the data while keeping the maximum amount of information.